AleksanderAlt/Study_Networking/README.md

 IP adress types:
 - IPv4:
-    -separated by dots .
+    - separated by dots .
-    -32-bit
+    - 32-bit
-    -4 octet
+    - 4 octet
-    -used with NAT
+    - used with NAT
 - IPv6:
-    -separated by colon :
+    - separated by colon :